palvaro/CMPS290S-Winter16/README.md

 # Readings

-This course is a research seminar: we will focus primarily on reading and discussion conference papers.
+This course is a research seminar: we will focus primarily on reading and discussing conference papers.
 We will read 1-2 papers (typically 2) per session; for each paper, you will provide a brief summary (about 1 page).
 The summary should answer some or all of the following questions:

  * What problem does the paper solve?
 Is is important?
  * How does it solve the problem?
  * What alternative approaches are there?
 Are they adequately discussed in the reading?
  * What research questions does the paper raise?
- *

 # Presentations